soupi/learn-haskell-blog-generator/src/12-faq.md

 pattern for logic if needed, use monadic capabilities such as State locally if needed, maybe add an environment configuration with ReaderT, see how it goes.

-If that approach fails you, look at why it failed and examine other solutions according to your needs.
+If that approach fails you, look at why it fails and examine other solutions according to your needs.

 ### How to model data